ahmadshuraih/LB-Tester/readme.md

 #### Functions:

-> - increaseSucceedOrBrokenRequests(succeed: boolean): void //Increase succeed and broken tests in list to give a better report at the end.<br>
+> - increaseSucceedOrBrokenRequests(succeed: boolean): void //Increase succeed and broken tests in list to give a better report at the end.
-> - secceedAndBrokenListToString(): string //Turn increased succeed and broken results into string.<br>
+> - secceedAndBrokenListToString(): string //Turn increased succeed and broken results into string.
-> - addPassedTest(timeSpent: number): void //Increases the passed tests and the time spent during testing current test object.<br>
+> - addPassedTest(timeSpent: number): void //Increases the passed tests and the time spent during testing current test object.
 > - addFailedTest(fault: string, timeSpent: number): void //Increases the failed tests and the time spent during testing current test object.
-It also adds the fail description to the fails descriptions list to add it later to the log.<br>
+It also adds the fail description to the fails descriptions list to add it later to the log.
 > - addError(error: string): void //Increases the errors.
-It also adds the error description to the errors descriptions list to add it later to the log.<br>
+It also adds the error description to the errors descriptions list to add it later to the log.
-> - serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.<br>
+> - serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.
-> - prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.<br>
+> - prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.
-> - plotResults(): Promise<void> //Plot the tests spent times and save it to teststimespentchart.png file.<br>
+> - plotResults(): Promise<<void>void> //Plot the tests spent times and save it to teststimespentchart.png file.
-> - writeJsonTestResults(testResultObjects: TestResultObject[]): void //This function writes the test result objects to testresults.json file.<br>
+> - writeJsonTestResults(testResultObjects: TestResultObject[]): void //This function writes the test result objects to testresults.json file.
-> - readTestLog(): string //Reads the testlog.txt file and returns its contents as string.<br>
+> - readTestLog(): string //Reads the testlog.txt file and returns its contents as string.
-> - log(): void //Logs the contents of the testlog.txt file on the console.<br>
+> - log(): void //Logs the contents of the testlog.txt file on the console.
-> - reset(): void //Reset all counters and lists inside the logger object to start a new test.<br>
+> - reset(): void //Reset all counters and lists inside the logger object to start a new test.
 > - clear(): void //Clear testlog.txt and testresults.json files contents.

 ### testchecker